 In connection with the Spin-Off of Facet, we entered into amendments to the leases for our former facilities in Redwood City, California, under which Facet was added as a co-tenant, and a Co-Tenancy Agreement, under which Facet agreed to indemnify us for all matters related to the leases attributable to the period after the Spin-Off date.
 In April 2010, Abbott Laboratories acquired Facet and later renamed the entity AbbVie Biotherapeutics, Inc. ("AbbVie").
-If AbbVie were to default under its lease obligations, the Company could be held liable by the landlord as a co-tenant and, thus, the Company has in substance guaranteed the payments under the lease agreements for the Redwood City facilities.
-As of March 31, 2019, the total lease payments for the duration of the guarantee, which runs through December 2021, are approximately \$31.0 million.
-For additional information regarding the Company's lease guarantee, see Note 12, Commitments and Contingencies.
+If AbbVie were to default under its lease obligations, we could be held liable by the landlord as a co-tenant and, thus, we have in substance guaranteed the payments under the lease agreements for the Redwood City facilities.
+As of June 30, 2019, the total lease payments for the duration of the guarantee, which runs through December 2021, are approximately \$28.2 million.
+For additional information regarding our lease guarantee, see Note 12, Commitments and Contingencies.